landsh-de/GpgTools/v1.4/Readme.md

 **[Gemeinsame Code-Basis / Common codebase](https://github.com/landsh-de/GpgTools/blob/main/v1.3/)**

 ### (de)
-- Gegenwärtig ist die Codebase identisch mit der Version 1.3.xx.x und unterscheidet sich nur dadurch, dass man beim Build die Versionen des Installers für GnuPG im Quellbaum austauscht und die Versionen im Build-Script entsprechend austauscht.
+- Gegenwärtig ist die Codebase identisch mit der Version 1.3.xx.x und unterscheidet sich nur in der unterschiedlichen Konfiguration des Keyservers in der Datei "dirmngr.conf".

 ### (en)
-- Currently the codebase is identical to version 1.3.xx.x and differs only in that during the build you swap the versions of the installer for GnuPG in the source tree and swap the versions in the build script accordingly.
+- Currently the codebase is identical to version 1.3.xx.x and differs only in the different configuration of the keyserver in the "dirmngr.conf" file.